The Burnside problem for odd exponents: Defining the canonical form of rank

 \begin{lemma} Let $A = LuR\in\Scan_{\mu,r}$ where $\Lambda_r(u)\geq 5\tau + 3$.
 Let $u_1$ be a maximal occurrence of rank~$r$ in $uR$ essentially non-isolated from $u$ with $\Lambda_r(u_1) \geqslant 5\tau + 3$.
 Then for any choice $f_1 \in \{ u_1, v_1\}$ either there exists a unique certification sequence or a unique un-certification sequence for $f_1$.
 In either case, the witness $W$ is unique. \end{lemma} \begin{proof} Let $(u_0=u, u_1,\ldots, u_s)$ be an enumeration of all maximal occurrences of $\Lambda_r$-measure $\geq 5\tau + 3$ in $uR$ enumerated from left to right.
 Any (un-)certification sequence for $u$ is an initial segment of this sequence by Remark~\ref{rem:certification non-isolated}.

 Clearly there exists a unique choice for $f_0 \in \lbrace u_0, v_0\rbrace$ such that $(u_0, u_1)$ (for the choice for $f_1$) satisfies either Conditions~1--3, or Conditions~1, 2', 3.
 If it also satisfies one of Conditions~5 and~5', then $(u_0, u_1)$ is a certification or an un-certification sequence, respectively.
-If it does not satisfy neither Condition~5, nor Condition~5', then there exists $u_2$ and $(u_0, u_1, u_2)$ satisfies either Conditions~1--4, or Conditions~1, 2', 3, 4.
-Therefore adding $u_i$ one by one, we finally obtain either a certification, or an un-certification sequence.
-Moreover, by Conditions~2 and~4 the choice of $f_i \in \lbrace u_i, v_i\rbrace$ for every added occurrence, $i > 1$, is unique.
+If it satisfies neither Condition~5, nor Condition~5', then there exists $u_2$ such that $(u_0, u_1, u_2)$ satisfies either Conditions~1--4, or Conditions~1, 2', 3, 4.
+Therefore adding $u_i$ one by one, we eventually obtain either a certification, or an un-certification sequence.
+Moreover, by Conditions~2 and~4 the choice of $f_i \in \lbrace u_i, v_i\rbrace$ for every added occurrence, $i > 1$, is unique. \end{proof}